Skip to content

 For Newer Versions

-In newer versions of Chromium-based browsers, post-quantum hybrid key exchange support is integrated directly into the browser.
-This means manual configuration through experimental flags may no longer be required.
-Modern versions of Chrome and Edge automatically attempt hybrid TLS key exchange (for example, X25519 combined with ML-KEM) when connecting to servers that support PQC.
+In current versions of Chromium-based browsers, post-quantum hybrid key exchange support is built in and cannot be turned off.
+Chrome removed the enterprise policy that allowed administrators to disable it starting with Chrome 138, and Edge removed its equivalent policy starting with Edge 147.
+Modern versions of Chrome and Edge automatically attempt hybrid TLS key exchange (X25519 combined with ML-KEM) when connecting to servers that support PQC.

 To check the browser version, open the following pages in the address bar: